davidaq/ccplus/doc/Render-pipe-line.md

                 of the final video
  - **duration** - maximum duration of the output video
  - **output path** - file path where the output video should be saved
- - **quality** - a quality metric telling the engine whether to be faster or to produce better graphics quality
+ - **flags** - some additional flags slightly changing the behavior of the engine

 #### How preview is done during a render